 Estimated Reading Time: 4 minutes

-As a provider of the core URL categorization and malicious detection technology used in many of the industry’s leading web filtering, antivirus, and cloud security solutions—we have spent the better part of a decade on this.
+As a provider of the core URL classification, phishing and malicious threat detection technology used in many of the industry’s leading web filtering, antivirus, and cloud security solutions—we have spent the better part of a decade on this.
 We’ve developed a global, cloud-based architecture that leverages a hybrid human-supervised machine learning model as well as a crowd-sourced approach to gathering ActiveWeb URLs for analysis.
 This has positioned us to achieve exceedingly high coverage (typically over 99.9%) and accuracy (over 99%) for our categorization services and URL database.

 In this blog, we will identify the five critical strategic elements for maximizing user protection from malicious threats.
 Let’s dive right in…